Notgnoshi/trumperator/README.md

 * Given a bunch of generated tweets, score them somehow (online poll?)
   * Grammar checker (NLTK has a grammar parser)
   * Second neural network
+    * Dr. Pyeatt leans this way, and actually to focus on this.
+(Classify tweet as written by user X or not written by user X.) I would need to generate a dataset containing tweets from multiple users.
 * Figure out what exactly the diversity stuff is
 * Make training faster?
 * Experiment with LSTM options